sohail-wayland/react-native-image-palette/README.md

 For palette calculation this module uses the [Palette](https://developer.android.com/reference/androidx/palette/graphics/Palette) class on Android and [swift-vibrant](https://github.com/bd452/swift-vibrant) on iOS.

-Since the implementation of each platform is different you can get **different color results for each**.
+Since the implementation of getting palette is different for each platform you can get **different color results for each**.\
+Results of calculating average color will be more accurate and only have insufficient difference.

 ## Installation